Michaelpalacce/HomeLab/README.md

 # Networking ( Calico CNI )
 Calico is a great and mature CNI/IPAM software that is fast, scalable and feature rich.
 [Source code](https://github.com/projectcalico/calico)

-# SimpleSecrets ( Secrets Management )
-This is a tool that I've been developing in my spare time. **It is not audited or tested by security professionals !**
-It allows for you to store secrets via the UI/API and create K8S Secrets by creating a SimpleSecrets object instead, allowing me to commit `SimpleSecrets` to git, while not exposing anything to the internet.

 # Backup ( Velero )
 Velero allows me to back up selected namespaces and ( with the help of restic ) ship the data to different sources.